 So the MHRA probably kill 100,000 British people a year with licensed drugs they approve.

-In the USA the FDA is being prosecuted for causing 3 million deaths, half from licensed medicines, half from denying people access to modern science.
+In the USA the FDA was being prosecuted for causing 3 million deaths, half from licensed medicines, half from denying people access to modern science.
+Case 99-16746.

-Using the same calculations, if we double the 100,000, because the MHRA also denies people access to modern science, we get an estimate of 200,000 deaths a year caused by the MHRA, which is probably of the right order.
+Using the same half ratio, if we double the 100,000, because the MHRA also denies people access to modern science, we get an estimate of 200,000 deaths a year caused by the MHRA, which is probably of the right order.

 Looking at it from a slightly different perspective,